Roblox/roact/docs/advanced/type-validation.md

 end
 ```

-## Element Type Validation
+## Component Type Validation

-In some cases, a component will be more preferable as a prop than an element.  `Roact.isValidElementType` can be used to see if a value is a plausible component and thus can be passed to `Roact.createElement`.
+In some cases, a component will be more preferable as a prop than an element.  `Roact.isComponent` can be used to see if a value is a plausible component and thus can be passed to `Roact.createElement`.

 ```lua
 local Header = Component:extend("Header")